veganhacktivists/wildanimalsuffering/README.md

 ## Usage

-1. Install all dependencies: `yarn`.
+1. Install all dependencies: `pnpm install`.
-1. Start the dev server: `yarn dev`.
+1. Start the dev server: `pnpm dev`.
 1. Open the dev server at http://localhost:3000.